RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Fine-grained Benchmark Results on RGBT-GroundBench

-\item \textbf{Robustness of RGBT-VGNet.} The proposed \textbf{RGBT-VGNet} consistently ranks among the top performers across more than 25 fine-grained subsets (13 scene types, 4 weather conditions, 4 illumination levels, 2 occlusion levels, and 2 object sizes) on all three RGBT-Ground sub-datasets.
+The proposed RGBT-VGNet consistently ranks among the top performers across more than 25 fine-grained subsets (13 scene types, 4 weather conditions, 4 illumination levels, 2 occlusion levels, and 2 object sizes) on all three RGBT-GroundBench sub-datasets.
 Its gains are especially pronounced in the most challenging regimes, such as rural and tunnel scenes, foggy and rainy weather, weak or very weak illumination, small objects, and heavy occlusion.
 These results indicate that the combination of AMA and LAVS is effective not only for improving average accuracy, but also for stabilizing performance under severe domain shifts, where either RGB or TIR alone becomes unreliable.
-In this sense, RGBT-VGNet provides a strong and reproducible baseline for future work on RGB--TIR visual grounding.
+In this sense, RGBT-VGNet provides a strong and reproducible baseline for future work on RGB-TIR visual grounding.

-\item \textbf{Benchmark value of RGBT-Ground.} The relative ranking of competing methods remains largely consistent across different subsets and across the three sub-datasets (RefFLIR, RefM$^{3}$FD, RefMFAD), despite their differences in acquisition conditions.
-This suggests that RGBT-Ground provides stable, dataset-agnostic measurements of model capability, rather than being dominated by idiosyncrasies of a single domain.
+The relative ranking of competing methods remains largely consistent across different subsets and across the three sub-datasets (RefFLIR, RefM$^{3}$FD, RefMFAD), despite their differences in acquisition conditions.
+This suggests that RGBT-GroundBench provides stable, dataset-agnostic measurements of model capability, rather than being dominated by idiosyncrasies of a single domain.
 Moreover, the multi-level annotations along scene, weather, illumination, size, and occlusion dimensions enable systematic analysis of failure modes, modality contributions, and design choices (e.g., single-modality vs.\ multi-modal fusion, zero-shot vs.\ fine-tuned training).
-Taken together, these properties make RGBT-Ground a comprehensive and reliable benchmark for fairly comparing future RGB-TIR visual grounding approaches under diverse and controllable real-world conditions.
+Taken together, these properties make RGBT-GroundBench a comprehensive and reliable benchmark for fairly comparing future RGB-TIR visual grounding approaches under diverse and controllable real-world conditions.